 Should we apply for a Report of Birth or Passport?

 You are encouraged to apply for your child’s Consular Report of Birth Abroad (FS-240), U.S. passport, and social security number.
 Most parents choose to apply for all three at the same time.
-Services for American Citizens at the U.S. Embassy are available by appointments only on Tuesdays and Thursdays from 13:00 to 15:00, except U.S. and Mongolian holidays.
+Services for American Citizens at the U.S. Embassy are available by appointments only on Tuesdays from 13:00 to 15:00, except U.S. and Mongolian holidays.
 To make an appointment please visit the U.S. Citizens Services Appointment System.

 Only the child’s parents or legal guardian may apply on the child’s behalf.
 The application(s) must be signed before an U.S. consular officer.
 Both parents and the child are required to be present at the time of application for a passport.
 But If you apply only for Report of Birth, only an American Citizen parent needs to be present at the time of application.

 Processing times for your child’s Report of Birth and passport vary on a case-by-case basis but typically require at least one month once you have submitted all of the necessary documents.
 You will receive an e-mail notification once we receive the printed Report of Birth of abroad and the passport at the Embassy.